OpenNeuroDerivatives/ds002513-fmriprep/README.md

 # ds002513 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002513](https://openneuro.org/datasets/ds002513).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.1 on [ds002513](https://openneuro.org/datasets/ds002513).

 ## Methods